Momomoo/ECNU_SCHOOLWEB_AUTO_LOGIN/README.md

 # ECNU_SCHOOLWEB_AUTO_LOGIN
-A small python program for ECNUers to login school web automatically.
+A small python program for ECNUers to login school web automatically and keep connection alive .
 It will check the Internet connection by ping www.baidu.com (an evil company in China) and login the school web if the connection is broken.

 You need to install firefox webdriver in your computer to run the program. firefox webdriver download link:https://www.mozilla.org/en-US/firefox/new/